Nakyss/gallery.js/README.md

     // The color used for the miniatures border when the image is selected
     miniaBorderColor: '#8c8c8c',

-    // TThe color used for the text of the title
+    // The color used for the text of the title
-    textColor: 'white'
+    textColor: 'white',

+    // Color of background/overlay
+    backgroundColor = "rgba(0, 0, 0, 0.8)",

+    // Title placement {inner | outer | none}
+    title = "inner",

+    // Display buttons
+    isButtonsDisplayed = true,

+    // Enable scrolling, true: scroll in images, false: scroll normally in the page isScrollActivated = true,

+    // Function to display a custom title, takes as parameters the image index and the list of images titleFunction = null
 });
 ```